Alcohol Will Not Take Away Your Fears

 By: Stanley Popovich

-5. Managing your anxieties will take some hard work: Trying to avoid your addictions will do nothing in getting rid of your fears and anxieties.
-Sooner or later, you will have to confront your mental health issues.
-Remember that all you can do is to do your best each day, hope for the best, and take things in stride.
+5. Substance abuse will delay your recovery: Trying to avoid your addictions will do nothing in getting rid of your fears and anxieties.
+You will eventually have to confront your mental health issues.
+Drugs and alcohol will delay the process.

-6. Drugs and alcohol can make things difficult: Drugs and alcohol can make your problems even more complicated.
-Many professionals have said that substance abuse will only add more misery to your situation.
+6. Drugs and alcohol can make things difficult: Drugs and alcohol can make your problems more complicated.
+Many professionals have said that substance abuse will make your situation worse.
 Be smart and learn how to cope with your mental health issues the right way.

 Like What You Read?